Nguenda/Responsible-Machine-Learning/README.md

 **Area Under the ROC Curve (AUC-ROC):** The performance of the model across various thresholds, providing a measure of the trade-off between true positive rate and false positive rate.

 * Decision thresholds: If decision thresholds are used, what are they, and why were those decision thresholds chosen?

+The AUC (Area Under the ROC Curve) was used as a metric to assess how well the model is performing.
+AUC is a good indicator of performance because it is robust to class imbalance, threshold-agnostic, evaluates model ranking, measures performance across different operating points, and allows for easy model comparison.

 * Variation approaches:  How are the mea- surements and estimations of these metrics calculated?
 For ex- ample, this may include standard deviation, variance, confidence intervals, or KL divergence.
 Details of how these values are ap- proximated should also be included (e.g., average of 5 runs, 10-fold cross-validation).

 ##Kerry